165-Softtech-Patika-Java-Spring/bitirmeprojesi-ismaildemircann/README.md

 * `H2` database was created for the integration test
 * `Mockito` and `Junit` were used for testing.
 * `Jwt` was used for security.
-* Save, update and delete methods are saved to the file with `logback.xml`.
+* Save, update and delete methods are saved to the file with `logback.xml` and `reflection`.
 * With `triggers`, data is added to the relevant log table after updating and deleting operations.
 * After adding the product, a deletion link was given using `Hateoas`.